 Benign Prostatic Hypertrophy/Hyperplasia (BPH)

-BPH (enlarged prostate gland) is yet another insulin-driven condition, but most men and even their physicians are unaware of the connection.
+BPH is yet another insulin-driven condition, but most men and even their physicians are unaware of the connection.
 Men are told, “You’re just getting older.
 This is normal.”
 It may be common, but that doesn’t mean it’s normal.

-Insulin stimulates tissue growth.
-And researchers are waking up to the fact that one of the tissues insulin stimulates the growth of is the prostate gland.
-Unfortunately, this finding—which is all over the medical literature—has not yet trickled down (no pun intended) to the offices of many primary care physicians.
-(Exactly like the connection between chronic hyperinsulinemia and Alzheimer’s disease!)
+Remember: insulin stimulates tissue growth.
+And researchers are waking up to the fact that one of the tissues insulin stimulates the growth is the prostate gland.
+Unfortunately, this finding—which is all over the medical literature—has not yet trickled down to the offices of many primary care physicians.
 This is bad news, because primary care docs (GPs, family physicians) are the ones most likely to encounter men complaining of the associated signs and symptoms (e.g., frequent or urgent need to urinate—particularly at night, or waking up to urinate; straining during urination, or inability to completely empty the bladder).

 Among men with BPH, fasting insulin levels were positively correlated with annual increase in growth rate of the prostate gland: the higher the insulin, the faster the growth.
 Prostate growth was faster in men with type-2 diabetes, hypertension, and obesity, and growth rate was negatively correlated with HDL—all signs of hyperinsulinemia.
 In another study that compared 90 BPH patients and 90 controls, insulin, IGF-1 and estradiol levels were higher in the cases compared to the controls.
 (Insulin may upregulate the aromatase enzyme, enhancing the conversion of testosterone to estrogen/estradiol in men.)
 IGF binding protein 3 (IGFBP-3), which binds to IGF-1 and reduces its activity, was decreased in the cases compared to the controls.
 The study authors went so far as to say that insulin (and the IGFBP-3/PSA ratio) “predicts the prostate size in patients with BPH.”
 Again, the higher the insulin, the larger the prostate.